arthanson/django-genericadmin/README.markdown

 A simple django app to make the lookup of generic models easier.

-If used with grappelli only the model select is rendered a little nicer.
-The rest is done by grappelli.

 ## Installation

 To install add it to your `INSTALLED_APPS` setting.
 There is no need to